Related Articles

 Feed a length of butcher’s twine though the hole and tie the string to the bag.
 Do not use a thin monofilament string that might tend to tear the plastic bag.
 Take the other end of the string and tie it to the handle of a cabinet door so the lowest corner of the bag hangs about 6-12 inches over your kitchen counter where you will place your collection vessels.
 (You could forego the string and tying it part, but you would have to have everything else very close at hand and would have to hold the liquid butter for the rest or the procedure – boring and not very appealing.
 The heavy duty freezer bag and butcher’s twine will easily support this.)
 Allow the bag to hang for 10 minutes.

 You will see the butter separate into three fairly distinct layers as described above.
 Once the layers are distinct, have the first bowl positioned beneath the lowest corner of the bag.
-Then use the scissors (not a knife-you need a clean cut) to cut off the corner 1/8” of the bag and allow the watery component to slowly drain into the bowl.
+Then use the scissors (not a knife-you need a clean cut) to cut off the corner 1/8-in of the bag and allow the watery component to slowly drain into the bowl.
 If the flow is too slow, and it is clogging, snip off a tiny bit more.
 It is ok for the corner tip of the bag to fall in because this is refuse.

-Once the watery part is emptied, have your mason jar ready and just slide the bowl over and place the mason jar under the flow and catch your clarified butter.}?>
+Once the watery part is emptied, have your mason jar ready and just slide the bowl over and place the mason jar under the flow and catch your clarified butter.

 Watch as the golden fatty component drains out, and, when the foamy white top layer is about to drain, slide the first bowl back under to collect the remainder of the fluid in the bag.
-That’s it.
+That's it.
 You have one bowl of refuse and one mason jar of clarified butter.
-If you want to make it even purer, you can pour the clarified butter back into a clean pan and repeat, but unless you misjudge the flow as you collect it, this should not be necessary.If anything goes wrong on your first attempt, just collect the butter, re-heat and do it again.
+If you want to make it even purer, you can pour the clarified butter back into a clean pan and repeat, but unless you misjudge the flow as you collect it, this should not be necessary.

 Additional notes